omria123/MindReader/README.md

 - Client Side

     The client side can read a sample from given URL/PATH and upload it to the server.

+    Which in turn feeds the rest of the pipeline.
+This module is responsible on the system's input source.

     - CLI